joerivanruth/mapiproxy/README.md

 Special characters and color escapes
 ------------------------------------

-Mapiproxy output contains some non-ASCII Unicode characters, which currently cannot be disabled.
-While this is typically not an issue on Linux and MacOS, users on Windows platforms may encounter issues.
+Mapiproxy output contains some non-ASCII Unicode characters.
+This cannot currently be disabled.
+While this is typically not problem on Linux and MacOS, users on Windows platforms may encounter issues.
 Please share you experiences.

 When writing to a terminal or when explicitly enabled with `--color=always`,